Steinway Mansion

 The Steinway Mansion (also known as the Benjamin Pike Jr. House) is a historic Italianate and Renaissance Revival villa located at 1833 41st Street in the Astoria neighborhood of Queens, New York City.
 Constructed between 1857 and 1858 by Benjamin Pike Jr., a Manhattan-based scientific instrument maker, it originally sat on a 70-acre estate along the Long Island Sound.
 The mansion was purchased in 1870 by William Steinway of Steinway & Sons, who developed the surrounding area into Steinway Village, a planned industrial community.
 In 1926, the property was acquired by Armenian-Turkish immigrant Jack Halberian, whose family maintained the home for over 80 years.
 It was designated a New York City Landmark in 1967 and added to the National Register of Historic Places in 1983.
 After decades of private ownership and periods of deterioration, the mansion was sold in 2014 and underwent extensive restoration.

 It is regarded as one of the few remaining 19th-century villas in Queens and an important example of the architecture of the period in New York City.

 History

-Early history (Pike ownership, 1857–1870)
+Construction and Pike ownership (1857–1870)

 The mansion was constructed as a 27-room summer residence between 1857 and 1858 at a cost of $85,000, situated on a 70-acre property with 4,000 feet of waterfront along the Long Island Sound.

-It was commissioned by Benjamin Pike Jr., a prominent Manhattan-based manufacturer and dealer of optical and scientific instruments.
+It was commissioned by Benjamin Pike Jr., a Manhattan-based manufacturer and dealer of optical and scientific instruments.
 The house served as a private retreat from the city.
 Pike included design elements that reflected his professional interests through interior features such as the cut glass in pocket doors depicting a number of his scientific instruments.

 Pike died in 1864, and following his death, the estate passed into the hands of his widow.